Michael0967/Michael0967/README.md

 # Hello! 👋

-I'm **Michael Stiven Rojas**, a passionate **QA Specialist** dedicated to delivering top-notch quality and functionality in applications.
+I'm <span style="color: #2E7D32;">**Michael Stiven Rojas**</span>, a passionate **QA Specialist** dedicated to delivering top-notch quality and functionality in applications.
 With a keen eye for detail and a commitment to excellence, I thrive on ensuring that every product meets the highest standards before reaching users.

 ## 🌟 Why Work with Me?